JPMarichal/bcnew/README.md

 We welcome contributions from the community.
 Whether you have a bug fix, a new feature you'd like to add, or any other improvements, please refer to the [CONTRIBUTING.md](https://github.com/JPMarichal/bcnew/blob/main/CONTRIBUTING.md) file for guidelines on how to contribute.

+## License

+This project is licensed under the Apache License, Version 2.0.
+For more details, see the [LICENSE](https://github.com/JPMarichal/bcnew/blob/main/LICENSE) file.

 ## Where can I get more help, if I need it?

 For additional support, you can: